mohamedelsheikh20/Dbt_ATOS_Train/documentation/task3.md

 ```
 with

--- get the projects where `John Smith` works, where his Ssn =‘123456789’
+-- get all projects where smith manage it's department
-john_smith_projects as (
+john_smith_manage as (

-   select
+    select distinct

-      project.Pnumber,
-      project.Dnum
+        project.Pnumber

     from project

-   where
+    join department on
-      works_on.Essn = 123456789
+        project.Dnum = department.Dnumber

-   join works_on on
+    join employee on
-      project.Pnumber = works_on.Pno
+        department.mgr_ssn = employee.Ssn

+    where employee.Ssn = 123456789

 ),

--- get all empolyees working on the projects where john smith works
+-- get all projects where smith worked in
-john_smith_colleges as (
+john_smith_projects as (

     select distinct

-      works_on.Essn as Ssn
+        works_on.Pno as Pnumber

     from works_on

-   where Pno in (select Pnumber from john_smith_projects)
+    join employee on
+        works_on.Essn = employee.Ssn

+    where employee.Ssn = 123456789

 ),

--- get the department managers of the projects where john smith works
-projects_managers as (

-   select distinct

-      department.mgr_ssn as Ssn

-   from john_smith_projects

-   left join department on
-      john_smith_projects.Dnum = department.Dnumber

-),
+-- union data (using union to remove duplicates)

-show_all as (
+smith_departments_projects as (

     select
         *
-    from john_smith_colleges
+    from john_smith_manage

     union

     select
         *
-    from projects_managers
+    from john_smith_projects

 )

-select
+select distinct

-    employee.Ssn,
-    employee.Fname,
-    employee.Lname
+    works_on.Essn

-from show_all
+from smith_departments_projects

-join employee on
+join works_on on
-    employee.Ssn = show_all.Ssn
+    works_on.Pno = smith_departments_projects.Pnumber
 ```

 ### **Example 7: updates**